datahub-project/datahub/docs/deploy/telemetry.md

 You can disable backend telemetry by setting the `DATAHUB_TELEMETRY_ENABLED` environment variable to `false`.
 You'll need to set this on both the datahub-gms and datahub-actions containers.

-If you're using the DataHub CLI, telemetry will be disabled when the `DATAHUB_TELEMETRY_ENABLED` environment variable is set to `false`.
+If you're using the DataHub CLI, ingestion framework telemetry will be disabled when the `DATAHUB_TELEMETRY_ENABLED` environment variable is set to `false`.
 To persist this change for your machine, run `datahub telemetry disable`.